-The City of Janesville administers a Housing Choice Voucher Rental Assistance Program.
-This program is designed to assist low income individuals with their monthly rent and utility payments.
+The City of Janesville administers a Housing Choice Voucher Rental Assistance Program to assist low income individuals with their monthly rent and utility payments.
 Rent assistance is available for the elderly, disabled, and families of one or more.
 Total household income must be at or below 50% of county median income (see below).
-Participants in the program pay 30%-40% of their adjusted monthly income towards rent and utilities.
-The City of Janesville Neighborhood Services Rent Assistance program uses a local ranking preference.
-Applicants who live and/or work within the Janesville city limits will receive preference over persons who do not live and/or work within the Janesville city limits.
-To view the Section 8 Rent Assistance Administrative Plan, click Section 8 Administrative Plan.
+Participants pay 30%-40% of their adjusted monthly income towards rent and utilities.
+The City of Janesville uses a local ranking preference.
+Applicants who live and/or work within the Janesville city limits will receive preference over persons who do not.
+To view the Section 8 Rent Assistance Administrative Plan, click here.
+To view the Rent Assistance 5 Year and Annual Plan, click here.

 Who is Eligible to Apply for Rent Assistance?

-In order to be eligible to apply, a family must have a low income and must be a citizen of the United States or a noncitizen who has eligible immigration status.
-The income limit depends on how large your household is.
+Households must have a low income and must be a citizen of the United States or a noncitizen who has eligible immigration status.
 The chart below indicates the highest income a household can earn to be eligible by household size.

 Family Size Income